 Skip to contents

-When using 'Stan' to estimate a model, data objects must be passed as a list, where the name each object corresponds to the name of a variable in the data block of the 'Stan' code. stan_data() uses the model specification and a data frame of response data to create the list of data objects needed to estimate the model, consistent with the data block generated by stan_code().
+When using 'Stan' to estimate a model, data objects must be passed as a list, where the name each object corresponds to the name of a variable in the data block of the 'Stan' code. stan_data() creates the list of data objects needed to estimate the model, consistent with the data block generated by stan_code().

 Usage